Police in Texas ask public to identify people in video near where pregnant teen and her boyfriend were found dead - KESQ

 By Sara Smart and Eric Levenson, CNN

-(CNN) — Police in San Antonio said Thursday they are looking for two people who were seen on surveillance video near where the bodies of a pregnant teenager and her boyfriend were found dead earlier this week.
+(CNN) — Police in San Antonio said Thursday they are looking for two people who were seen on surveillance video near where the bodies of a pregnant teenager and her boyfriend were found with gunshot wounds earlier this week.

-Savannah Soto, 18, and Matthew Guerra, 22, were reported missing last Saturday, and on Tuesday, two bodies matching their descriptions were found in a car parked near an apartment complex in San Antonio, police said.
+Savannah Soto, 18, and Matthew Guerra, 22, were reported missing last Saturday.
+On Tuesday, two bodies matching their descriptions were found in a car parked near an apartment complex in San Antonio, police said.
 The bodies had been there for “a few days,” police said.

 Soto was pregnant and past her delivery date when she missed an essential medical appointment and her family reported her missing, according to the Leon Valley Police Department.